The Subdial Logo

 (dead-beet sek-uhndz)

-Deadbeat Seconds is a watch complication where the seconds hand jumps precisely once per second, mimicking the behavior of quartz movements.
+Deadbeat Seconds is a mechanical complication where the seconds hand jumps precisely once per second, similar to quartz movements.

 Deadbeat Seconds